Why should your new home be more airtight?

 An Important Consideration for Airtight Homes

-Having an airtight home has many benefits, however these benefits are really only possible if you include a mechanical ventilation system.
+Having an airtight home has many benefits, however these benefits are only realised if you include a mechanical ventilation system.
 If you have an airtight home, with no ventilation system you may end up with an unhealthy, and damp home.

 Achieving an Airtight Home